ChintaHari/springboot-event-sourcing-using-kafka/README.md

 ## Significance of Kafka as a Listener
 Kafka is crucial for enabling the `shipping-service` to listen for events published by `order-service`, ensuring that shipping actions are based on real-time data and are fully automated.

 ## How to Test

 ### Prerequisites
 Start MongoDB, Zookeeper, and Kafka.
-For setup instructions, see [notes.txt](link-to-notes.txt).

-## How to Test

-### Prerequisites
-Start MongoDB, Zookeeper, and Kafka.
-For setup instructions, see [notes.txt](link-to-notes.txt).
+For setup instructions, see [notes.txt](notes.txt).

 ### Steps to Test
 1. Start both microservices.